isomerpages/moe-lianhuapri/_learning/English.md

 <iframe style="width:100%; height:100%; border:0;" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/OX07XRqKi1Q"></iframe>
 </div>
 <h3>Stretch Your Mind</h3>
-<p>Alternating with NiB on Tuesdays, Stretch Your Mind is a weekly Tuesday
+<p>Alternating with NiB on Tuesdays, Stretch Your Mind is designed to spark
-feature at Lianhua, designed to spark creativity and enhance our students' mastery of the English Language.
+creativity and enhance our students' mastery of the English Language.
 We believe that creativity is a crucial part of a child’s development.
 By engaging with similes, metaphors, and other figurative techniques, students learn to express themselves more meaningfully and craft rich descriptions for their stories.</p>
 <p>Each week, we introduce new themes and language devices, challenging students
 to think outside the box.
 Whether they are transforming everyday objects into imaginative metaphors or describing settings with sensory-rich details,